 Good health habits can also help prevent and fight coronavirus.
 You should:

-- Stay home when sick.
-This includes staying home from work, school, errands, and travel for at least 24 hours after a fever is gone.
+- stay home when you’re sick.
+This means staying home from work or school, not running errands, and not traveling for at least 24 hours after a fever is gone.

 For benefit-related questions, please call the Member Services number on the back of your Member ID card.